Master of Science in Nursing

-The Master of Science in Nursing program has several advanced practice specializations and other advanced role specialties.
-The purposes of the program are to provide preparation for advanced nursing practice as a clinical nurse specialist, nurse practitioner, or nurse anesthetist; preparation for the role of nurse educator, or administrator of nursing service and to provide a foundation for doctoral study.
+The Master of Science in Nursing program has several advanced practice specializations.
+The purposes of the program are to provide preparation for advanced nursing practice as a nurse practitioner and to provide a foundation for doctoral study.
 Post Master's certificate programs are available to prepare currently certified clinical nurse specialists and nurse practitioners who want to acquire specialization in any of the above areas of specialization.
-Areas of advanced role specialization include nursing services administration and a certificate program in nursing education.

 Nursing education at the Master's level builds upon baccalaureate nursing preparation.
 Program courses and content are organized and courses sequenced in a manner that facilitates the progression of student learning from that of a baccalaureate generalist to that of a specialist.
 The curriculum has two dimensions: core and specialization.
-Core courses are taken by all students and include theory, research, health policy, information management, and advanced pathophysiology or Advanced Physiological Concepts in Health Care I and II for Nurse Anesthesia students.
+Core courses are taken by all students and include theory, evidence based practice, health policy, information management, and advanced pathophysiology.
 Specialization courses are specific to advanced practice within a selected role.

 Follow the links below for detailed curriculum outlines and coursework descriptions for the MSN program and the advanced practice options, advanced practice specializations, and non-degree certificate programs.

-- Child and Adolescent Health Primary Nurse Practitioner
+- Child and Adolescent Health Nurse Practitioner Primary Health Care Track

-- Child and Adolescent Health Acute Nurse Practitioner
+- Child and Adolescent Health Nurse Practitioner Acute Care Track

-- Child and Adolescent Health Dual Primary/Acute Nurse Practitioner
+- Child and Adolescent Health Nurse Practitioner Primary/Acute Care Track

 As part of and prior to admission to the program, an interview with the coordinator of the graduate program and/or the lead faculty in the intended specialty track should be completed.